startupbuilders777/Algorithms-Data-Structures-and-Design/ADVANCED_ALGO_README.txt

 ######################################################################
 MAX FLOW MIN CUT:

+EXAMPLE LEETCODE:

+41) FORD FULKERSON ALGORITHM PYTHON (MAX FLOW MIN CUT): class Graph:

+        def __init__(self,graph):
+            self.graph = graph # residual graph
+            self.
+ROW = len(graph)

+        '''Returns true if there is a path from source 's' to sink 't' in residual graph.
+Also fills parent[] to store the path ''' def BFS(self,s, t, parent):

+            # Mark all the vertices as not visited
+            visited =[False]*(self.ROW)
+            queue=[]
+            queue.append(s)
+            visited[s] = True

+            while queue:

+                #Dequeue a vertex from queue and print it
+                u = queue.pop(0)

+                # Get all adjacent vertices of the dequeued vertex u
+                # If a adjacent has not been visited, then mark it
+                # visited and enqueue it
+                for ind, val in enumerate(self.graph[u]):
+                    if visited[ind] == False and val > 0 :
+                        queue.append(ind)
+                        visited[ind] = True
+                        parent[ind] = u

+            return True if visited[t] else False

+        # Returns tne maximum flow from s to t in the given graph
+        def FordFulkerson(self, source, sink):

+            # This array is filled by BFS and to store path
+            parent = [-1]*(self.ROW)

+            max_flow = 0 # There is no flow initially

+            # Augment the flow while there is path from source to sink
+            while self.BFS(source, sink, parent) :

+                # Find minimum residual capacity of the edges along the
+                # path filled by BFS.
+Or we can say find the maximum flow
+                # through the path found.
+                path_flow = float("Inf")
+                s = sink

+                # Get the limiting flow in the path.
+Traverse parents array to get path
+                while(s !=  source):
+                    path_flow = min (path_flow, self.graph[parent[s]][s])
+                    s = parent[s]

+                # Add path flow to overall flow
+                max_flow +=  path_flow

+                # update residual capacities of the edges and reverse edges along the path
+                v = sink
+                while(v !=  source):
+                    u = parent[v]
+                    self.graph[u][v] -= path_flow
+                    self.graph[v][u] += path_flow
+                    v = parent[v]

+            return max_flow

+    graph = [[0, 16, 13, 0, 0, 0],
+            [0, 0, 10, 12, 0, 0],
+            [0, 4, 0, 0, 14, 0],
+            [0, 0, 9, 0, 0, 20],
+            [0, 0, 0, 7, 0, 4],
+            [0, 0, 0, 0, 0, 0]]
+    g = Graph(graph)
+    source = 0; sink = 5
+    print ("The maximum possible flow is %d " % g.FordFulkerson(source, sink))

+    Output:
+    The maximum possible flow is 23

+42) Bipartite matching problem: (Max flow 1) n students. d dorms.
+Each student wants to live in one of the dorms of his choice.
+    Each dorm can accomodate at most one student.

+    Problem: Find an assignment that maximizes the number of students who get a housing.

+    Add source and sink.
+    make edges between students and dorms.
+    all edges weight are 1
+    S-> all students -> all dorms -> T

+    Find the max-flow.
+Then find the optimal assignment from the chosen edges.

+    If dorm j can accomodate cj students -> make edge with capacity cj from dorm j to the sink.

+43) Decomposing a DAG into nonintersecting paths:
+    -> Split each vertex v into vleft and vright
+    -> For each edge u->v in the DAG, make an edge from uleft to vright

+44) Min Cost Max Flow:
+    A varient of max-flow problem.
+Each edge has capacity c(e) and cost cost(e).
+You have to pay cost(e) amount of money per unit flow per unit flow flowing through e
+    -> Problem: Find the max flow that has the minimum total cost.
+    -> Simple algo (Slow):
+        Repeat following:
+            Take the residual graph
+            Find a negative cost cycle using Bellman Ford -> If there is none, finish.
+            Circulate flow through the cycle to decrease the total cost, until one of the edges is saturated.
+                -> Total amount of flow doesnt change .

 COOL NOTES PART -3: NETWORK FLOW Tutorial: maxflow and mincut
     COMPUTING MAX FLOW:
         Given directed graph, each edge e assocaited with